calogica/calogica.com/_posts/2018-08-12-linear-programming-example-julia-2ways.md

 x 2 qty: 0.0
 x 3 qty: 9.0
 ```
-Thus, we make 5.5 units of Product 1 and 9 units of 3 at Plant 2 for a total profict of $54,500, which matches the solution provided in the book.
+Thus, we make `5.5` units of `Product 1` and `9` units of `product 3` at `Plant 2` for a total profict of `$54,500`, which matches the solution provided in the book.
 Nicely done!

 While this was fun, it's easy to see how explicitly coding each variable gets tedious quickly and certainly won't scale well.
 So, let's see how we can improve this implementation using matix notation!

 ### Matrix Method
-Using the Matrix-based approach, we use Linear Algebra to simply multiply a matrix of (decision) variables by a matrix of cost or profit variables.
+Using the Matrix-based approach, we use Linear Algebra to multiply a matrix of (decision) variables by a matrix of cost or profit variables.
-Since we can construct matrices easily programmatically or from data stored in databases or data files, this makes dealing with a large number of variables much feasible.
+Since we can construct matrices easily programmatically or from data stored in databases or data files, this makes dealing with a large number of variables much more feasible.

 First, we translate the problem set up from the book in Table 12.2 into a set of matrices: